AlexJamesWright/METHOD/README.md

 <br> <br>

+## Note
+METHOD is currently going through a revamp, with a number of additions and changes to its functionality.
+The CPU code (METHOD/Project/CPU/) can be run using a single process, openMP, or openMP/MPI, The Makefile will build the executable according to the `USE_MPI` and `USE_OMP` definitions (generally OMP is only faster for very high reslution runs).
+The GPU code (METHOD/Project/CPU/) should work, but has not been tested in a long time and has a reduced functionality compared to the CPU.
+This may change soon.

 ## Testing
-Once METHOD is installed, check the latest build is working by running the unittests.
+Once METHOD is installed, check the latest build is working by running the unit tests.

-We use the Google Test framework for unit testing---any tests are saved in the `Tests/Serial/Src` or `Tests/Parallel/Src` directory.
-You will need to set the `GTEST_DIR` environment variable (in the Makefile within `Tests/Parallel/Src` and `Tests/Serial/Src`) to point to the GoogleTest root directory.
+We use the Google Test framework for unit testing---any tests are saved in the `Tests/CPU/Src` or `Tests/GPU/Src` directory.
+You will need to set the `GTEST_DIR` environment variable (in the Makefile within `Tests/GPU/Src` and `Tests/CPU/Src`) to point to the GoogleTest root directory.

-The serial and parallel versions have separate testing directories.
-As far as possible the tests are the same, but there is additional testing such that the parallel results match the serial to within floating point accuracy.
+The CPU and GPU versions have separate testing directories.
+As far as possible the tests are the same, but there is additional testing such that the GPU results match the CPU to within floating point accuracy.
+In addition, the CPU code can be tested in serial and multiprocessor mode to ensure they match.
 First, run

     make test

-from the `Tests/Serial` directory, then the `Tests/Parallel` directory.
-To check if results match, from `Tests/Parallel` run
+from the `Tests/CPU` directory, then

      py.test -v Src/compareSerialAndParallel.py

-NOTE: this final test will only pass if the `MATCH_SERIAL` defined constant in `Project/Parallel/Include/timeInt.h` is set to unity, `MATCH_SERIAL=1`.
+to ensure the MPI run matches single processor mode.
+To run the GPU tests, `cd` to `Tests/GPU` and run `make test`.
+Currently, as the CPU code saves in a different format to the GPU code, checks that CPU and GPU code match dont work anymore.

 It is a good idea to check that the examples run successfully next.